Our Practice

 BSc (Hons), D.Clin.Psychol., C.Psychol., AFBPsS, CSci

-Lynda is a Chartered Clinical Psychologist who previously worked in the NHS.
-Her NHS practice was in Adult Mental Health, specialising in Crisis Resolution and Home Treatment.
+Wiltshire Psychology - Dr Lynda Parnham Lynda is a Chartered Clinical Psychologist who previously worked in the NHS Adult Mental Health Team, specialising in Crisis Resolution and Home Treatment.

 Lynda co-founded Wiltshire Psychology Service in 2006.
 She has worked with a wide variety of difficulties over that time.
 Lynda has a special interest in trauma and Post Traumatic Stress Disorder.
 Related to this, she has a particular interest in working with military personnel.
 Lynda also provides a psychological therapy service to Wiltshire Police.